lunarphp/stripe/README.md

 ])
 ```

-The `returnUrl` is where we want to Stripe to redirect us when the payment has been processed on their servers.
+The `returnUrl` is where we want Stripe to redirect us afer they have processed the payment on their servers.

 **Do NOT point this to the order confirmation page, as you'll see below**